6: Your feedback and concerns

 Module evaluation

 We seek to improve our teaching provision and your learning experience on a continuous basis.
 We need to identify problems in order to mitigate or eliminate them.
-We need to know what you find helpful so we can disseminate best practices in teaching and learning throughout the department.
-Your responses are an essential input to these processes.
+We need to know what you find helpful so we can disseminate best practices in teaching and learning throughout the Department.
+Your responses are an essential input into these processes.
 If you treat it seriously and responsibly, so can we.
-The information collected through module evaluation is reviewed by senior management in the Department and used in staff performance reviews.
-As a Department we also look at your suggestions for improvement across modules and consider changes based on these.
+The information collected from Module Evaluations is reviewed by senior management in the Department and used in staff performance reviews.
+As a Department, we also look at your suggestions for improvement across modules and consider changes based on these.

-You receive feedback whenever your coursework is marked and returned to you with the markers comments.
-Thinking about what you like and dislike as feedback on your coursework, will help you recognise what is useful feedback for your module teachers and departmental management.
+You receive feedback whenever your coursework is marked and returned to you with the marker’s comments.
+Thinking about what you like and dislike as feedback on your coursework will help you recognise what is useful feedback for your module teachers and for departmental management.

 Be honest

-The process of teaching and learning require participation by two people- the teacher and you.
-The benefit to you from taking a module will depend on your own input.
-This is not just your physical presence at lectures and classes and the numbers of assessments you have submitted.
-Amongst other things it is also your preparation and background reading, your participation in discussions and joint work and so on.
+The process of 'teaching and learning' requires participation by two people — the teacher and you.
+The benefit to you from taking a module will depend in part on your own input.
+This is not just your physical presence at lectures and module Support and Feedback classes and the number of essays you have submitted.
+Amongst other things, it is also your preparation and background reading, your participation in discussion and joint work and so on.
 If you feel you did not get much out of a module, ask yourself honestly how much you put in.
 Learning new things is rarely achieved without effort and discomfort and is normally accompanied by temporary confusion.
 If you experienced boredom or a failure of motivation, consider how you should apportion responsibility between your teachers and yourself.

 Try to separate content from personality

-During your time at Warwick you may be taught by dozens of members of staff.
-It would be surprising if you liked them all equally as people or if some, at least, didn't have habits that irritate you.
+During your time at Warwick, you may be taught by dozens of members of staff.
+It would be surprising if you liked them all equally as people or if some, at least, did not have habits that are irritating to you.
 Try to distinguish between your reactions to their personality and to their teaching.
-It is possible for you to dislike someone but still derive benefit from their teaching (and the other way around of course).
+It is possible for you to dislike someone but still derive benefit from their teaching (and the other way round, of course).

 Be considerate

-Whilst we value your honest opinions, we would like you to think carefully about putting forward your views in a constructive and non offensive way.
+Whilst we value your honest opinions, we would like you to think carefully about putting forward your views in a constructive and non-offensive way.
 Personal, insulting and derogatory comments about teaching staff are not acceptable.
-You may like to view the University's Dignity PolicyLink opens in a new window, as a reminder of the need for both staff and students to be respectful towards each other at all times.
+You may like to view the University’s Dignity PolicyLink opens in a new window, as a reminder of the need for both staff and students to be respectful to each other at all times.

 Be conscientious

-Please complete the online evaluation forms in week 10 and 24, respectively.
-If only a small proportion of forms are returned, our perceptions of students' views
+Please complete the online evaluation forms.
+If only a small proportion of forms are returned, our perceptions of students’ views may be biased as a result.
+Don’t lose your chance to be heard.

-5. Annual module/course reports are reviewed by the Graduate Management Committee.
-This identifies concerns, suggests actions to overcome problems and monitors trends from year to year.
+• These reports are reviewed by the Director of MRes/PhD, who summarises the main issues for the Department’s Graduate Management Committee.
+This identifies causes for concern, suggests action to overcome problems, and monitors trends from year to year.
+Reports may also be made available to outside agencies such as QAA subject review assessors.

-The feedback you provide is an essential input to our quality management process.
-It will help to improve the teaching and learning environment for yourselves and future students.
+The feedback you provide is an essential input into our quality management process.
+It will help to improve the teaching and learning environment for yourselves and for future students.
+We ask you to take part in it thoughtfully and seriously.

 Focus Groups